wtmx/life-in-weeks/README.md

 # Life in Weeks Visualization

-This project creates a visualization of your life in weeks, inspired by the article ["How to Visualize the Rest of Your Life"](https://medium.com/towards-data-science/how-to-visualize-the-rest-of-your-life-28f943b1f70b) by Dr. Gregor Scheithauer.
+This project creates a visualization of my life in weeks (updated weekly), inspired by the article ["How to Visualize the Rest of Your Life"](https://medium.com/towards-data-science/how-to-visualize-the-rest-of-your-life-28f943b1f70b) by Dr. Gregor Scheithauer.
 The visualization represents each week of your life as a cross, with:
-- Blue crosses representing weeks you've lived
+- Blue crosses representing weeks I've lived
 - Grey crosses representing weeks remaining
 - A red cross indicating the current week